DHTMLX/docs-todolist/docs/guides/loading_data.md

 ## Save and restore state

-To save the current state of a To Do List, use the [`serialize()`](api/methods/serialize_method.md) method.
-The method converts the data of the To Do List into a JSON object.
+To save the current state, use the [`serialize()`](api/methods/serialize_method.md) method.
+It converts the current data into a JSON object.
 The snippet below stores the serialized state:

 ~~~js
 const state = list.serialize();